 Having a background of criminal convictions can have negative consequences on a person’s life.
 Not only may that person have to deal with penalties such as jail time, fines, less employment opportunities, and a tarnished reputation in their community, but they may wonder whether they even have a chance at being awarded custody of their children.
-Anyone with a criminal record who is going through a divorce or separation is strongly advised to speak with a child custody attorney, like a child custody attorney in Tampa, FL, for a strategic way to go about pursuing child custody.
+Anyone with a criminal record who is going through a divorce or separation is strongly advised to speak with a child custody attorney, like a divorce lawyer Tampa, FL residents recommend, for a strategic way to go about pursuing child custody.

 Effect on Family Life